frankhart2018/json-lang/README.md

 # JSONLang

 A toy language where the code is written in JSON.
+The project also features a simple web-based editor and interpreter.

-## Steps to run
+## Steps to run the web editor

 1. Run the backend: